jonbodner/proteus/README.md

 This is another limitation of go's reflection API.
 The names of parameters are not available at runtime to be inspected, and must be supplied by another way in order to be referenced in a query.
 If you do not want to use a prop struct tag, you can use positional parameters ($1, $2, etc.) instead.

-3\.
-Why do I need to use the `proteus.Wrap` function to wrap a `sql.DB` or `sql.Tx` from the standard library?

-As of Proteus 0.10.0, the `proteus.Wrap` function is no longer needed and should be considered deprecated.
-Proteus is no longer written using its own `Rows` interface.
-Existing code that uses `Wrap` continues to work, but the function is a no-op; it returns back the instance that was passed in.

 ## Logging